JarryShaw/MacDaily/README.md

 mode selection:
   MODE           update outdated packages installed through a specified
                  method, e.g.: apm, gem, npm, pip, brew, cask, appstore, or alternatively and simply, cleanup

 aliases: update, up, upgrade
 ```

-&emsp; As it shows, there are seven modes in total (if these commands exists).
-To update all packages, you may use one of commands below.
+&emsp; Note that disabled modes in configuration file `.dailyrc` will not update under any circumstances.
+To update all packages, use one of the commands below.

 ```
 $ jsdaily update -a